taylordotfish/pyrcb/README.md

 `listen_async(callback=None)`
 Listens for incoming messages on a separate thread, calling events when appropriate.
 This method is non-blocking and calls the optional function `callback` when connection to the IRC server is lost.
+The thread started by this method won't keep the program running, so something else needs to.
+If nothing else does, use `listen()` instead.

 `is_alive()`
 Returns whether or not the IRC bot is connected to the IRC server.
 If you need